PageBot/PageBot/README.md

 An overview of functions reads like this:

-* An increasing range of elements can be placed on a page.
+* Various types of elements that can be placed on a page.
-* As pages are elements themselves, they can also be included in pages.
+* As pages are elements themselves, they can also be included in pages, e.g. as thumbnails.
-* Root style where all other values inherit from, similar to CSS behavior.
+* Cascading styles where values inherit from parent, similar to CSS behavior.
 * Automatic layout conditions for elements.
 * Content (such as text) flows from one textBox to another.
+* Access to images on pixel-level.
 * Page templates (or any other element combination)
 * OSX FormattedString for text composition
-* All positioning as 3D points
+* All positioning as 3D points, for future usage.
-* Full access to font parameters and outlines
+* Full access to parameters and outlines inside fonts
 * Elements that show the content of (Variable) fonts.
 * Time line to interpolate all values over a given path and period.
 * Grids